pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The Active PD Follower feature is experimental.
+> The [Active PD Follower](/tune-region-performance.md#use-active-pd-follower-feature-to-enhance-the-scalability-of-pds-region-information-query-service) feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls whether to enable the Active PD Follower feature (currently only applicable for requests related to Region information).
+- This variable controls whether to enable the Active PD Follower feature (currently only applicable to requests for Region information).
 When the value is `OFF`, TiDB only obtains Region information from the PD leader.
-When the value is `ON`, TiDB evenly distributes requests related to Region information to all PD servers.
-PD followers can also directly handle Region requests, thereby reducing the CPU pressure on the PD leader.
+When the value is `ON`, TiDB evenly distributes requests for Region information to all PD servers, and PD followers can also handle Region requests, thereby reducing the CPU pressure on the PD leader.
 - Scenarios for enabling Active PD Follower:
-    * In a cluster with a large number of Regions, the PD leader experiences high CPU load due to the overhead of handling heartbeats and scheduling tasks, leading to CPU resource exhaustion.
+    * In a cluster with a large number of Regions, the PD leader experiences high CPU pressure due to the increased overhead of handling heartbeats and scheduling tasks.
-    * The TiDB cluster has many TiDB instances, and there is a high concurrency of requests for Region information, leading to high CPU pressure on the PD leader.
+    * In a TiDB cluster with many TiDB instances, the PD leader experiences high CPU pressure due to a high concurrency of requests for Region information.

 ### plugin_dir